mrcoded/alx-low_level_programming/0x09-static_libraries/README.md

-the readme for static library
+the readme for static library.